 Are the dog parks open?
-No. As of 5/18/2022, the dog park and lower trails are expected to remain underwater for at least another 7 – 10 days.
+No. The dog park and lower trails are expected to remain underwater for at least another 7 – 10 days.
 It will take another week or more to allow the ground to dry and give GF Park District time to access the ground conditions.
 The goal is to open the dog park as soon as possible without creating a muddy pit that’s hard to restore to grass.

 When will the Greenway be mowed?
 Mowing began on Monday, May 16.
 The mowers will stay away from the wet areas as much as possible to prevent damage to the turf.
 We are taking a “Do what you can, where you can, when you can” approach to avoid causing damage to any of the facilities.